 Investigators usually interview police officers who are the subject of a complaint or who possibly witnessed an incident as soon as possible after they have been identified, and the complainant and/or alleged victim has given an in-person statement.
 Under the NYPD’s Patrol Guide, police officers must appear at the CCRB to be interviewed and must answer investigators’ questions truthfully and fully.

 After you file a complaint, your case is assigned to a CCRB investigator.
 The investigator will offer you the chance to participate in mediation.
 Mediation lets you resolve a complaint by talking with the officer face-to-face, rather than seeking an investigation.
 It is a process that does not lead to discipline for the officer, but can often result in mutual understanding between the civilian and the officer.
 Approximately 90% of mediation sessions are successful.
-Participation in mediation is voluntary and the mediation session is confidential.
+Participation in mediation is voluntary for all parties and the mediation session is confidential.

 Mediation gives you control over the resolution of your complaint.
 It gives you the satisfaction of telling the officer how his or her actions or words affected you.
 This often educates officers and helps them see the incident from your point of view.
 Plus, you get to ask the officer questions, which can help you understand his or her perspective.
 If you have recurring problems with one particular officer, mediation allows you to discuss all the issues, not just the one incident that led you to file a complaint.
 Post-mediation surveys show an overwhelming majority of people who participate in CCRB mediations are satisfied with the process and outcome.